ellagale/doenut/Manual.md

 # Building a parsimonious model

+First we build a saturated model, as in the image below
 <img src="images/Sat_model.png" alt="image" />

+Then we removed the higher order terms which are not significant.
+Insignificant terms are those where the `p95` (default) error bars cross zero as we could replace this coefficient with 0 (i.e. remove that factor) and not make a statistically significant change to the model.
+Do this is order (from least significant upwards) and recalculate the model each time.
+If you want a heirarchical model then don't remove lower order terms that higher order terms depend on even if it is not significant.

+The image below shows one of the intermediate models
 <img src="images/mid_model.png" alt="image" />

+This is the final parsimonious model.
 <img src="images/final_model.png" alt="image" />

+As we remove terms, teh R2 drops but hte Q2 goes up,
 <figure>
 <img src="images/example_training.png" id="fig:training"
 alt="The coefficient correlation values for hte trianing and test sets as terms are removed in reverse order of their significance.[[change this get a better example data!]]" />